syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ![TrackBall support in WPF Chart](Interactive-Features_images/Interactive-Features_img7.jpeg)

-The Trackball is composed of the following parts.
+The Trackball is composed of the following parts:

 1. Vertical Line